My Verdict | ★★★★★

 Living in a cramped semi-basement apartment in Seoul, the Kim family rely on short-term, menial employment to make ends meet.
-When young Ki-woo (Choi Woo-shik) is given a chance to disguise himself as a tutor for the rich Park family who reside in the lofty, gated suburb above their street, he spies a greater opportunity.
+When young Ki-woo (Choi Woo-shik) is given a chance to disguise himself as a tutor for the rich Park family, he spies a greater opportunity.

-The Kims’ instincts for survival and enterprise are brought to life by the cast’s deft, endearing performances.
-Woo-shik’s ambitious yet whimsical Ki-woo is soon upstaged by the brazen determination of sister Ki-jung (a whip-smart, laconic Park So-dam) to bring the rest of the family in on the con.
+The Kim’s instincts for enterprise are brought to life by the cast’s deft and endearing performances.
+Choi’s ambitious yet whimsical Ki-woo is soon upstaged by the brazen determination of sister Ki-jung (a whip-smart, laconic Park So-dam) to bring the rest of the family in on the con.

-Song Kang-ho and Hang Hey-jin raise as much eyebrows as laughs as they play the ironically encouraging parents who are active in the success of their children’s meticulous schemes.
+Song Kang-ho and Hang Hey-jin raise eyebrows as well as laughs playing the ironically encouraging parents who are active in the success of their children’s meticulous schemes.
 Soon enough the Kims are crawling in, usurping the house staff one by one from the Park’s serene yet sterile home, and exploiting the upper-class family’s distant, disinterested dynamics.

 This tightly knit foursome of terrific actors invest such hearty comradery and sheer ingenuity into the family you can’t help but root for them.
-The Kims’ irresistible rise over unbalanced mother and ‘home-maker’ Choi Yeon-gyo Park (a hilariously neurotic Cho Yeo-jeong who manages to steal every scene she’s in) is thoroughly gripping, amusing and assured.
+The Kim’s irresistible rise over unbalanced mother and ‘home-maker’ Choi Yeon-gyo (a hilariously neurotic Cho Yeo-jeong who manages to steal every scene she’s in) seems thoroughly assured.

 Or so you think.
-Just as Joon-ho composes a lively, farcical atmosphere (assisted by Jung Jae II’s mischievous classical score) he lurches Parasite down into darker, confronting depths.
-Joon-ho stresses class relations as not merely parasitic but symbiotic.
-He consistently stresses not only exploitation but dependency across the social divide.
+Just as Bong composes a lively, farcical atmosphere (assisted by Jung Jae II’s mischievous classical score) he lurches Parasite down into darker, confronting depths.
+The director-writer stresses class relations as not merely parasitic but also symbiotic, consistently emphasising not only exploitation but dependency across the social divide.
 It infects these characters, from driving personal ambitions to stirring sexual fantasies.

-Joon-ho and co-writer Han Jin-won are really stabbing at the immoral scramble of the social order itself.
+Bong and co-writer Han Jin-won are really stabbing at the immoral scramble of the social order itself.
 Without exception, no-one escapes the consequences for the doing-over of others.
 Parasite won’t act as a bold, unstained manifesto for the contemporary proletariat!
-While the history of class struggle certainly isn’t new to film, Parasite’s sly power lies in Joon-ho infusing this critique into every aspect of the work.
+While the history of class struggle certainly isn’t new to film, Parasite’s sly power lies in Bong infusing this critique into every aspect of the work.

-It emerges through the little details, subtle uses of space, cinematography and symbols (Hong Kyung-Pyo’s framing of the families in contrasts of closeness and distance) as in it’s bolder statements (a gasp-inducing, gory climax of class antagonism unleashed).
-Even in the moments when it leans towards Okja‘s magical realism (depicting a deluge of almost biblical proportions) this only broadens its depiction to the hardship and danger of all those held down in our current world: from precarious workers of the ‘gig economy‘ to those refugees fleeing economic or environmental degradation.
+It emerges as much in the little details, such as subtle uses of symbols, cinematography and space (cinematographer Hong Kyung-Pyo’s consistent framing of the families in juxtapositions of closeness and distance) as in it’s bolder statements (a gasp-inducing, gory climax of class antagonism unleashed).
+Even in the moments when it leans towards Okja and Snowpiercer’s magical realism (depicting a deluge of almost biblical proportions) this only broadens its depiction to the hardship and danger of all those held down in our current world: from precarious workers of the ‘gig economy‘ to those refugees fleeing economic or environmental degradation.